EA3CV/dxspider_info/README.md

     check_build.pl		  Check and install if there is a new build Mojo Send a message via Telegram bot

+    compression.pl            Compression of the previous day's debug files

     mnodes.pl		  List of connected nodes for use from a mobile app